tststs/atom-ternjs/README.md

 Adds support for ES5, ES6, ES7, ES8, Node.js and more.
 Extendable via plugins.
 Uses suggestion provider by [autocomplete-plus](https://github.com/atom/autocomplete-plus).

-## Installation
+## Get started (configure your project)

 Configure your project
 * Open any JavaScript file from within your project
 * Navigate to Packages -> Atom Ternjs -> Configure project
 * The config view appears.
+Configure to your needs.
-* Hit "Save & Restart Server" to create/update the .tern-project file
+* Hit "Save & Restart Server" to create/update the .tern-project file.
+The configuration is now active.

 If configure project does not work
 * In your project root create a file named .tern-project.
 See docs @ http://ternjs.net/doc/manual.html#configuration.